-New and Extended Partner Agreements during the six months ended June 30, 2016
+New and Extended Partner Agreements during the nine months ended September 30, 2016

-- We extended our Retail Card program agreement with Stein Mart, launched our new programs with Citgo and Marvel and announced our new partnerships with Cathay Pacific and Fareportal. - We extended our Payment Solutions program agreements with La-Z-Boy, Ashley Homestore and Suzuki and launched our new program with Mattress Firm. - · In our CareCredit sales platform, we renewed our endorsements with the American Society of Plastic Surgeons and VCA Animal Hospitals.
+- We extended our Retail Card program agreement with TJX Companies and Stein Mart, launched our new programs with Citgo and Marvel, announced our new partnerships with Cathay Pacific, Fareportal, Nissan and At Home, and in October 2016 launched our new program with Google Store. - We extended our Payment Solutions program agreements with hhgregg, La-Z-Boy, Nationwide Marketing Group, Ashley Homestore and Suzuki and launched our new program with Mattress Firm and The Container Store. - In our CareCredit sales platform, we renewed our endorsements with the American Dental Association, American Society of Plastic Surgeons and VCA Animal Hospitals.